NVIDIA/cuda-samples/README.md

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 10.1 Update 1
+*  Added `NV12toBGRandResize`.
+Demonstrates how to convert and resize NV12 frames to BGR planars frames using CUDA in batch.
+*  Added `EGLStream_CUDA_Interop`.
+Demonstrates data exchange between CUDA and EGL Streams.
+*  Added `cuSolverDn_LinearSolver`.
+Demonstrates cuSolverDN's LU, QR and Cholesky factorization.
+*  Added support of Visual Studio 2019 to all samples supported on [Windows](#windows-1).

 ### CUDA 10.1
 *  Added `immaTensorCoreGemm`.
 Demonstrates integer GEMM computation using the Warp Matrix Multiply and Accumulate (WMMA) API for integers employing the Tensor Cores.
 *  Added `simpleIPC`.
 Demonstrates Inter Process Communication with one process per GPU for computation.